eonrider/eonrider.github.io/index.md

 I avoid using Google services directly.
 Some of the Google products I still use, I access through software that act as proxies.
 I use a de-Googled phone.
 I use [Fedora](https://getfedora.org/) on my daily driver and a debloated installation of Windows 10 for gaming. ([ProtonDB](https://www.protondb.com/) is an awesome project by Valve which will hopefully relinquish the dependency gamers have on Windows.
 Also, yes...
 [DRM](https://www.fckdrm.com/)...)
 I have deleted my Facebook account and no longer use WhatsApp.
 I keep in contact with all the important people in my life through [Signal](https://signal.org/) and [Threema](https://threema.ch/en/).

 I am concerned about Amazon's direct role in physical surveillance particularly through their Ring products.
-I am also wary of how dependent the internet is on Amazon Web Services; Google too.

 I am interested in decentralised architectures as they seem to solve many of the issues critics have of Big Tech.
 There are several projects out there that act as decentralised alternatives to the centralised behemoths we have today which I'm fascinated by through their way of governance.
-Some examples include [Mastadon](https://joinmastodon.org/) (federated Twitter), [PeerTube](https://joinpeertube.org/) (federated YouTube) and [Matrix](https://matrix.org/) (federated messaging).
+Some examples include [Mastadon](https://joinmastodon.org/) and [Pleroma](https://pleroma.social/) (federated Twitter), [PeerTube](https://joinpeertube.org/) (federated YouTube), [Pixelfed](https://pixelfed.org/) (federated Instagram) and [Matrix](https://matrix.org/) (federated messaging).

 ### 🔐 Basic Digital Practices Everyone Should be Following
 The average person in developed countries [spends several hours per day exposing themselves in the digital world](https://blog.rescuetime.com/screen-time-stats-2018/) without having any understanding of the threats posed to them.
 Admittedly, I used to use the internet with little regard for my privacy and security.
 One e-mail address I no longer use is associated with over 10 compromised accounts according to [HIBP](https://haveibeenpwned.com/)!